paulallies/expressjsintro/README.md

-This tutorial will teach you the basics of building an nodejs MVC Web application using nodejs and expressjs.
+This tutorial will teach you the basics of building a nodejs MVC Web application using nodejs and expressjs.

 Before you start, make sure you've installed the prerequisites listed below.